Halifax RUFC: History

 After a substantial loss in funding, Halifax RUFC pulled out from the National League set-up and decided to start afresh in Yorkshire Six, the lowest possible league, in which they finished top with only one defeat in the last game away to Wetherby.
 The club was forced to officially use the name Halifax Vikings for the Yorkshire Six campaign.
 The club had wanted to return the traditional name of Halifax RUFC.
 However, as the Vikings were already registered as the team that would compete in Yorkshire Six before the senior side pulled out of the National League set-up, the Ovenden Park club had to keep the Vikings label for that season.

-The club won the Yorkshire Six title, winning 11 out of 12 games - with Halifax promoted to Yorkshire Four as a result, with the old Yorkshire Six division merging with Yorkshire Five.
+The club won the Yorkshire Six title, winning 11 out of 12 games – with Halifax promoted to Yorkshire Four as a result, with the old Yorkshire Six division merging with Yorkshire Five.

 The Yorkshire RFU and Northern Competitions Committee of the RFU have accepted the return to Halifax RUFC for the 2010/11 campaign.

 In the season 2014/2015 Halifax Rufc gained promotion from Yorkshire four to Yorkshire 3.

 In 2015, the club were featured in an advert for Land Rover as part of their “WE DEAL IN REAL” campaign in aid of the 2015 Rugby World Cup.

-Men's Rugby
+Men's rugby

-Halifax currently run 3 senior men's teams consisting of a 1xv, 2nd xv and Vets.
+Halifax currently run 2 senior men's teams consisting of a 1xv, 2nd xv/Vets.